OLTA Finance

 OLTA Crypto Benchmark · Equal-weight 100

-OCBE100 is an equal-weighted composite of the 100 most liquid crypto assets in the OLTA universe, drawn from the Binance Spot allowlist with stablecoins and gold-pegged tokens excluded so the basket stays tradeable at institutional scale.
-Reconstitution is monthly · the constituent list freezes for the month and is reviewed on the first business day.
-NAV is computed by the same divisor method as any other basket, so the benchmark and the indices it benchmarks share identical math.
+OCBE100 is an equal-weighted composite of 100 liquid crypto assets from the OLTA universe, each held at one percent.
+Stablecoins, gold-pegged tokens and the lowest-liquidity long tail are excluded so the basket stays tradeable at institutional scale.
+Reconstitution is monthly: the constituent list freezes for the month and is reviewed on the first business day.
+Its level is computed by the same divisor method as any other basket, so the benchmark and the baskets it measures share identical arithmetic.

 OCBE100 is a control group, not a target.
 It tells an allocator what an undifferentiated long exposure to the broad market would have returned over the same window.
-An active basket that does not clear OCBE100 net of rebalance cost is not earning its construction premium · either the weighting scheme adds no risk-adjusted return, or the constituent universe is the wrong one for the regime.
-Either finding is useful.
-The OCBE100 entry lives at the bottom of lib/prices.js as a self-contained block · NAV is a free side-effect of the existing price pipeline, with no parallel infrastructure.
+An active basket that does not clear OCBE100 net of rebalance cost is not earning its construction premium: either the weighting scheme adds no risk-adjusted return, or the constituent universe is the wrong one for the regime.
+Either finding is useful, which is why the reference is published rather than quietly dropped when it flatters less.

 Window alignment